The Kickback (film)

 The Kickback is a 1922 American silent Western film directed by Val Paul and starring Harry Carey and Henry B. Walthall.

 Plot

-Aaron (Walthall) wishes to make Harry's land and girl his own.
+Aaron wishes to make Harry's land and girl his own.
 To do this, he sends Harry to Mexico with false papers for some horses.
 Harry gets arrested in Mexico, but soon escapes and returns home, where he is also arrested.
 Before he can be lynched, a Mexican girl brings the Texas Rangers to rescue him.